 “Everytime I dance, I turn into a better version of me”

 Nitya Narasimhan, is an upcoming dancer whose tryst with bharatanatyam began at the tender age of 4.
-She currently resides and practices out of California, USA.
-She has started the “Prayukti Academy for Indian Arts” in the Bay Area with the hope of creating a platform for quality Indian Art Education and propagation.
+She currently resides and practices out of California, USA and travels to India for her training and performances.
+She is the artistic director of the “Prayukti Arts“, a forum to nurture quality Indian Art education and propagation in the Bay Area.

 Nitya’s interest and passion for movement and dance led her to pursue the Post Diploma program in Movement Arts and Media from the Attakkalari Centre for Movement Arts, where she graduated with honors.
 She is currently pursuing Art of Teaching at the Iyengar Institute of Yoga, San Francisco.
 She has performed in various podiums and dance festivals both in the US as well as India and is a seasonal performer in the Chennai Marghazi dance festivities.

 Her dedication to dance, thirst to learn and constant efforts to grow as an artist is reflected through her unwavering self motivation and incessant practice hours.
-She believes strongly in upholding and passing on the traditional values of Bharatanatyam while still making it connect with the common audience.
+She believes strongly in upholding and passing on the traditional values of Bharatanatyam while still making it connect with the mainstream audience.